Victoria Orphan

 Victoria J. Orphan is a geobiologist at the California Institute of Technology who studies the interactions between marine microorganisms and their environment.
 As of 2020, she is the Chair for the Center of Environmental Microbial Interactions.

-Education
+Early life and education

 Victoria Orphan received her B.A. in Aquatic Biology (1994) and Ph.D. in Ecology, Evolution and Marine Biology (2001) from the University of California, Santa Barbara.
 She served as a National Research Council fellow at the NASA Ames Research Center (2002–2004) before joining the Geobiology faculty at California Institute of Technology.

 Career

 Orphan is the James Irvine Professor of Environmental Science and Geobiology at the California Institute of Technology.
 She has also been an adjunct scientist at Monterey Bay Aquarium Research Institute (MBARI) since 2009 and Senior Scientist of the Center for Dark Energy Biosphere Investigations, a Science and Technology Center funded by the National Science Foundation and headquartered at the University of Southern California.
 As of 2020, she is the Alan V.C.
 Davis and Lenabelle Davis Leadership Chair for the Center of Environmental Microbial Interactions.
+In 2023 she was named LGBTQ+ Scientist of the Year by Out to Innovate, a global organization of LGBTQ+ students and professionals in STEM.
+She is the director of Caltech's Kerckhoff Marine Laboratory as well as the Center for Environmental Microbial Interactions (CEMI).